 With our team of experienced attorneys on your side, you can be confident that your rights will be fully protected.
 With years of experience defending clients against child abuse charges, our defense lawyers know how to help you through this difficult time.
 Call us today at (972) 369-0577 or contact us online to set up an initial legal consultation with an experienced Texas child abuse defense lawyer.

 Texas Child Abuse Laws

 Under §261.001 of Texas’s Family Code, it is illegal to cause physical, mental, or emotional injury to a child.
-It is also illegal to place a child in imminent danger of physical or emotional harm.
+Placing a child in imminent danger of physical or emotional harm is also illegal.
 These laws are in place to protect children and punish those who commit acts of abuse against them.